entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu *et al*.
 (2013), Character 217; King *et al*.
 (2016), Character 298; Castiello (2018), Character 289; Brazeau *et al*.
 (2023), Character 303.

-720. Anterior supraorbital canal: (0) absent; (1) present.
+720. ~~Anterior supraorbital canal: (0) absent; (1) present.~~

 > King *et al*.
 (2016), Character 309; Brazeau *et al*.
 (2023), Character 314.

-> Castiello (2018): "The "anterior supraorbital canal" in Lunaspis are of doubtful identification and not necessarily related to the supraorbital canal.
+> Castiello (2018): "The "anterior supraorbital canal" in *Lunaspis* are of doubtful identification and not necessarily related to the supraorbital canal.
 For this reason, I think this character is contentious and should be removed."

-Deleted.

 721. Otic canal runs along mesial margin of marginal plate: (0) absent; (1) present.